 Make a sacrifice to the trading gods by selling a tiny portion.
 Taking action with a small sell will free up your mind and move you back into rational mode.

-Never let a trade become an investment
+9) Never let a day trade become an “investment”

-A trade should never turn into an investment because you didn’t follow your plan, or didn’t have one in the first place.
+A trade should never turn into an investment because you didn’t follow your plan.
+Or worse, didn’t have one in the first place.

 A trade that becomes an “investment” is another name for a loser.